James Prosek: Career

 In 2002, Prosek won a Peabody Award for his documentary on 17th-century author and angler Izaak Walton and his book The Compleat Angler.
-As an undergraduate at Yale University he majored in English Literature, and was a member of Manuscript Society.
-Of his second book Joe and Me his teacher, the literary critic Harold Bloom, wrote “Prosek is a writer at once artful and natural, an original in literature even as he is in painting.”
+As an undergraduate at Yale University, Prosek majored in English Literature and was a member of Manuscript Society.
+Of his second book, Joe and Me, his teacher, the literary critic Harold Bloom, wrote: “Prosek is a writer at once artful and natural, an original in literature even as he is in painting.”

 The art historian Brian T. Allen noted Harold Bloom's fondness for Prosek and his work.
-“Bloom called Prosek ‘an original’,” Allen wrote, who considered Prosek "the best artist of [Bloom's] era."

-Allen considers Prosek a kind of outsider, comparing him in that sense to the British ceramicist-artist Grayson Perry who hung Prosek's work in the 250th Royal Academy Summer Exhibition in London.
+“Bloom called Prosek ‘an original’,” and considered Prosek "the best artist of [Bloom's] era."
+Allen considers Prosek a kind of outsider, comparing him in that sense to the British ceramicist-artist Grayson Perry, who hung Prosek's work in the 250th Royal Academy Summer Exhibition in London.
 "In art," he writes, "Perry and Prosek don’t just challenge the conventional.
 They ignore it."

-In 2004 Prosek co-founded a conservation initiative with Patagonia founder Yvon Chouinard called "World Trout" which raises money for coldwater habitat conservation.
+In 2004 Prosek co-founded a conservation initiative with Patagonia founder Yvon Chouinard called "World Trout", which raises money for coldwater habitat conservation.
 Since the start of the program in 2005, the World Trout Initiative has given $2 million to over 200 fish conservation groups.

 Prosek is the author of eleven books for both adults and children, including Ocean Fishes (Rizzoli, 2012) and The Day My Mother Left (Simon & Schuster, 2006).
 He has written for the New York Times and National Geographic Magazine.

 His book, Eels: An Exploration, From New Zealand to the Sargasso, of the World's Most Mysterious Fish, was released by HarperCollins in September 2011 and was a New York Times Book Review Editor's Choice.
 The book was adapted as a documentary for the PBS series Nature that aired in 2013.